Axinom/drm-quick-start-android/README.md

 # Sample scenarios

-This sample appliation can be used as an equivalent alternative to the web frontend in executing all the sample scenarios described by the [drm-quick-start sample project](https://github.com/Axinom/drm-quick-start).
+This sample appliсation can be used as an equivalent alternative to the web frontend in executing all the sample scenarios described by the [drm-quick-start sample project](https://github.com/Axinom/drm-quick-start).
 Refer to the latter for more information.

 # Project structure

 This project uses [ExoPlayer](https://github.com/google/ExoPlayer) to play back DASH videos protected using Axinom DRM.
-It is largely based on ExoPlayer sample code.
+It is based on ExoPlayer sample code.

 ## Important files